rawlins/lambda-notebook/README.md

 [![Build Status](https://travis-ci.org/rawlins/lambda-notebook.svg?branch=master)](https://travis-ci.org/rawlins/lambda-notebook)

-# IPython Lambda Notebook
+# Lambda Notebook: Formal Semantics with Jupyter and Python

 This project is a framework for linguists and especially semanticists developing analyses in compositional semantics.
 It aims to provide a means of developing 'digital fragments', following from the method of fragments in Montague grammar.

 The project is in an alpha state.
 While code is publicly up on github, expect bugs and rapid changes.
 Contributions, requests, and suggestions are welcome.
 To see an example, a pre-rendered demo notebook can be found at [http://nbviewer.jupyter.org/github/rawlins/lambda-notebook/blob/master/notebooks/Lambda%20Notebook%20Demo%20%28executed%29.ipynb](http://nbviewer.jupyter.org/github/rawlins/lambda-notebook/blob/master/notebooks/Lambda%20Notebook%20Demo%20%28executed%29.ipynb).

-If you are interested in discussing this project, you can join the following mailing list, which currently very low traffic: [http://lists.lambdanotebook.com/listinfo.cgi/lnb-dev-lambdanotebook.com](http://lists.lambdanotebook.com/listinfo.cgi/lnb-dev-lambdanotebook.com).
-You can also ask questions directly to Kyle Rawlins, [kgr@jhu.edu](mailto:kgr@jhu.edu).
+The lead developer for this project is Kyle Rawlins, kgr at jhu dot edu.

 ## Installation

 See [https://github.com/rawlins/lambda-notebook/wiki/Installation](https://github.com/rawlins/lambda-notebook/wiki/Installation)

+Basically, download the repository and ensure you have Jupyter installed (probably via anaconda).

 ## Getting started

 To run the notebook relative to the repository file structure:
   * On a mac, double click `lambda_notebook.command`.
   * Or, from a shell, run `lambda_notebook.py`.
 On windows you may need to explicitly call something like `python3 lambda_notebook.py`.
-(Untested.)
-  * To user a notebook directory other than the default `notebooks`, you can call something like `./lambda_notebook.py --notebook-dir=./local_notebooks/`.
-Note that `local_notebooks` is untracked by git, so is a safe place to put testing notebooks etc.
+  * To user a notebook directory other than the default `notebooks`, you can call something like `./lambda_notebook.py --notebook-dir=~/Documents/notebooks/`.
+I recommend not keeping your working notebooks in the repository copy.
-  * IPython >=2 includes a directory browser, and `notebooks/local_notebooks` is also untracked.
+  * Once the lambda-notebook kernel is installed, you can open lambda notebook files from any instance of Jupyter Notebook.

 This will start a server in the terminal and open your web browser to the notebook directory.
 Then, look through the various notebooks to see examples of what can be done.
 I recommend starting (for now) with:
   * Lambda Notebook Intro (start here).ipynb